tmtsoftware/csw/docs/src/main/apps/cswconfigcli.md

     csw-config-cli login
     ```

-2. Instead of opening the default browser on your machine, this will prompt for username and password on the console.
-(You do not need to leave console in this case.)

-    ```bash
-    csw-config-cli login --consoleLogin
-    ```

 ## logout
 Use this command to logout if you are already logged in or you want to re-login with different credentials.